Award-winning Australian crime fiction just released in the UK, and soon to be released in the US, by Pushkin Vertigo.

 In Resurrection Bay Viskic has balanced first class character development with palpable violence and suspense.
 A fantastic beginning to what I predict will be a very successful crime character and series.
 I know I certainly cannot wait to read the next instalment.

 BOOK RATING: The Story 4.5 / 5 ; The Writing 4.5 / 5

 Genre: Crime-Detective, Thriller, Mystery, Romance

 - Emma Viskic Interview >> The wonderful Emma joined us to talk about this novel, inspiration for her characters, writing in the short form and what she likes to read in her down time.

 - The much anticipated Book 2 in the Caleb Zelic Thriller Series, And Fire Came Down, will be published by Echo Publishing on 1 August 2017 (Australia)

 Emma Viskic is an award-winning Australian crime writer.
 Her critically acclaimed debut novel, Resurrection Bay, won the 2016 Ned Kelly Award for Best First Fiction, as well as an unprecedented three Davitt Awards: Best Adult Novel, Best Debut, and Readers’ Choice.
 Resurrection Bay was iBooks Australia’s Crime Novel of 2015.
 She has also won the Ned Kelly and Thunderbolt Awards for her short form fiction.

 A classically trained clarinettist, Emma’s musical career has ranged from performing with José Carreras and Dame Kiri Te Kanawa, to busking in the London Underground.
-Emma studied Australian sign language (Auslan) in order to write Resurrection Bay, and is currently writing book two in the Caleb Zelic series.
+Emma studied Australian sign language (Auslan) in order to write this novel, and is currently writing book two in the Caleb Zelic series.